wazuh/wazuh-documentation/source/user-manual/kibana-app/dev_tools.rst

 Dev tools
 ^^^^^^^^^

-This section provides an user interface to interact with the currently selected Wazuh API set in the :ref:`Wazuh API configuration <kibana_settings>`.
+This section provides a user interface to interact with the currently selected Wazuh API set in the :ref:`Wazuh API configuration <kibana_settings>`.
 The interface is split into an editor pane and a response pane:

 .. thumbnail:: ../../images/kibana-app/sections/dev-tools/wazuh-kibana-dev-tools.png
   :align: center